-15. CAPITAL CONTRIBUTED BY HEAD OFFICE
+13. CAPITAL CONTRIBUTED BY HEAD OFFICE

 Da Afghanistan Bank (DAB) vide its Letter No. 3783/3971 dated 7 January 2014 directed all branches of foreign banks to convert their minimum equity from other currencies to local currency equivalent to AFN 1 billion gradually till 31 March 2014.
 Accordingly, the Board of Directors (BOD) of the Head Office, in its meeting held on 2 March 2014 approved capitalization of unappropriated profit to meet the minimum equity requirements of AFN 1 billion.
-The BoD has also approved the remittance of the remaining unappropriate profit to the extent as decided by the management of the bank.
+The BoD had also approved the remittance of the then remaining unappropriate profit to the Head Office to the extent as may be decided by the management of the Bank.

-16. CAPITAL RESERVES
+14. CAPITAL RESERVES

-Article 93 "Reserve Capital" of Corporations and Limited Liability Companies Law of Afghanistan, requires the Bank to transfer 5% of its profit to Capital Reserve to compensate for future possible losses until capital reserves reach up to 25% of the Bank's capital.
+Article 79 "Reserve Capital" of Limited Liability Companies Law of Afghanistan, requires the Bank to transfer 5% of its profit to Capital Reserve to compensate for future possible losses until balance of capital reserves reaches up to 25% of the Bank's capital.